vitorhmf/loyalty-program/README.md

 The final result of the algorithm selected 162 people for the Insiders cluster.
 They are 3.7% of the base's customers, which represent 37% of the company's total revenue.

-All the details of each cluster formed are presented in a dashboard that can be accessed through this [link].
+All the details of each cluster formed are presented in a dashboard that can be accessed through this [link](http://metabase-env-1.eba-7pq32h2g.us-east-1.elasticbeanstalk.com/public/dashboard/1c3af7bd-d280-4a06-95d4-441c69983192).